Ecosystem Services Valuation

 Ecosystem Valuation in Action

 Delta Land Services partnered with Earth Economics to quantify the climate resilience benefits of their Belle Pointe coastal wetland restoration in Louisiana.
-Our analysis revealed $170 million in climate benefits through carbon capture while protecting communities from increasing flood risks.
+Earth Economics found that the total value in ecosystem services produced by the Belle Pointe Coastal Mitigation Bank project was $101 million (USD 2021)—this translates to $1,813 per person per year for nearby residents and students.
 This economic valuation helped transform environmental investments into measurable economic outcomes for communities and regional resilience.

 Stylized graphics of leaves and honeycomb shapes in green.

-$2.7 billion in new and permanently protected ecosystem services (at a 3% discount rate).
+$101 million in new and permanently protected ecosystem services (at a 3% discount rate)

 A stylized image of Earth in green and black with a single green leaf attached, representing environmental sustainability.